splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/4-activities.md

 - Have an Artist struct with their:
   - Name
   - About (bio)
-  - Number of listens
 - Have a Song struct with its:
+  - File Name
   - Name
-  - Genre (one of Pop, Rock, R&B)
+  - Genre (one of Pop, Rock, RnB)
-  - Artist
   - Runtime
-  - Number of listens
 - Have an Artist
-- Introduce a "Add Song" screen which allows the user to:
+- Introduce an "Add Song" screen which allows the user to:
-  - Select an artist for that song
   - Specify a file name for that song
   - Specify a name for that song
   - Specify a genre for that song
   - Create a Song
+  - Play that Song
-- Introduce a "Browse Artists" screen which allows the user to:
+- Introduce a "Show Artist Details" screen which:
-  - Select which Artist they would like to browse
-    - Show the About section for that Artist
+  - Shows the About section for an Artist
-    - Show the songs by that Artist once selected
+  - Shows the Bio section for an Artist
-  - Select a song, and play that song
-  - Increase the number of listens for both the artist and the song

 ### Creating the Player and NPCs